Resnovas/smartcloud/packages/workflow-mastermind/.github/ISSUE_TEMPLATE/doc_review.md

 ---
 name: Documentation Review
 about: A review to highlight issues in documentation
-title: 'Docs: '
+title: 'docs: '
-labels: 'Type: Documentation'
+labels: 'Type - Documentation'
 assignees: ''

 ---